joakimremler/YRGO_docker_stack_sworm/README.md

 When you got this image you can create a [stack file](https://docs.docker.com/get-started/part5/#add-a-new-service-and-redeploy) called `loop.yml` and add service `loop` with a image called `kalleanka/loop`.
 You should use stack file version `3.6`.

 Run this file with `docker stack deploy -c loop.yml loop`.
 To see if service is running you can [list](https://docs.docker.com/engine/reference/commandline/service_ls/#related-commands) all services.
-You can also enter a specific service with `docker stack services <name_of_stack>`.
+You can also list a specific service with `docker stack services <name_of_stack>`.

-When you see that all services is running you should watch the [logs](https://docs.docker.com/engine/reference/commandline/logs/#usage) from this process with a parameter `-f`.

-`docker logs -f <name_of_stack>`

 ## 3. Visualizer stack